-The good news is that chronic fatigue can almost always be diagnosed and with great accuracy using the results of a specific blood chemistry exam and a salivary hormone test as guides, try to choose an experienced healthcare professional in the natural healing arts as your first choice.
+The good news is that chronic fatigue can be diagnosed and with great accuracy using the results of a specific blood chemistry exam and a salivary hormone test as guides.
+Choose an experienced healthcare professional in the natural healing arts as your first choice.

 What does the adrenal gland do?

-To understand how chronic fatigue develops, it is important to understand the original, evolutionary function of the adrenal glands.
-These glands are walnut sized and located on top of each kidney, and are important central centers for many of the body’s hormones.
+To understand how chronic fatigue develops, it is important to understand the function of the adrenal glands.
+These walnut sized glands are located on top of each kidney.
+They are important central centers for many of the body’s hormones.
 The outer layer of the gland called the adrenal cortex produces hormones that include cortisol, dhea, estrogen and testosterone.
 The center of the gland, called the medulla, produces adrenaline and related hormones.

 However, unlike our ancestors, we live in constant stress.
-Instead of occasional, acute demands followed by rest, we are now constantly over worked, poorly nourished, exposed to environmental toxins, and live in various states of anxiety or fear….. with no let up.
-In part, this is due to the way our society is structured and the ever increasing demands on us through work and family life to meet increasing overheads, fees and taxes etc.
+Instead of occasional, acute demands followed by rest, we are now constantly over worked, poorly nourished, exposed to environmental toxins, and live in various states of anxiety or fear, with no let up.

 What Causes Chronic Fatigue?

-Every challenge to the mind, emotions, and body create a demand on the adrenal glands.
+Every challenge to the mind, emotions, and body creates a demand on the adrenal glands.
 And the list of challenges is endless: